-Birmingham Foundation Academy offers three undergraduate pathways, allowing you to complete a foundation year before entering into a full time undergraduate degree in a broad range of subjects.
-Pathways consist of 120 credits in 10- or 20-credit modules.
+Foundation Pathways at Birmingham offers four undergraduate pathways, allowing you to complete a foundation year before entering into a full time undergraduate degree in a broad range of subjects.

-Your pathway will consist of a suite of subject-specific modules, taught in our colleges by Birmingham academics, together with core Academic English and Study Skills modules.
-We offer either a Core or High-level English route dependening on your current English level.
+Your pathway will consist of subject-specific modules, taught in our colleges by Birmingham academics, together with core Academic English and Study Skills modules.

 The Core structure includes 40 credits of modules, whereas the High-level structure includes 20 credits and enables you to study more subject-specific modules.